Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

 Comma-separated list of addresses and ports on which the proxy server should listen.
-The proxy server is the public entrypoint of Kong, which proxies traffic from your consumers to your backend services.
+The proxy server is the public entry point of Kong, which proxies traffic from your consumers to your backend services.
 This value accepts IPv4, IPv6, and hostnames.